Sunday November 11, 2012

 - D: He plays Pong.

 The correct answer is A: He gets pushed out of a plane without a parachute.
 For my money, it’s the best Bond opening ever.
-Not that I have much money.

 14. What future Academy Award-winning actor plays Dario, Sanchez’s sadistic henchman in “License to Kill” (1989)?